SheikhHasanulBanna/sheikhhasanulbanna.github.io/_pages/cv.md

 - *Field*: Cyber Security
 - *Supervisor*: Dr. Md.
 Shohrab Hossain
 - Created a synthesized dataset from scraped Reddit posts.
-- Applied **LLM models** to classify posts containing potential vulnerabilities.
+- Applied fine-tuned **LLM models** to classify posts containing potential vulnerabilities.
-- Findings: Small models like DistilBERT, TinyBERT performed better than Llama, GPT etc. These small models can be used to identify if any new post contains information regarding new vulnerabilities.
+- Findings: Small models like DistilBERT, TinyBERT performed with high accuracy in providing verdicts.
+These small models can be used to quickly identify if any new post contains information regarding new vulnerabilities.
 - 📚**Publication**: *RedditOSINT: Automated OSINT Collection from Reddit and Analysis Using Machine Learning*
   - International Conference on Emerging Trends in Cybersecurity (ICETCS 2025) - Accepted for publication